Met Council will send light-rail trains to Louisiana for needed upkeep

-A controversial plan to ship light-rail vehicles from the Twin Cities to Louisiana for maintenance was passed Wednesday by the Metropolitan Council.
+Metro Transit is struggling to find ways to maintain its aging fleet of light-rail vehicles, but a plan to ship trains from the Twin Cities to Louisiana for service has sparked some tense debate.

-In an 8-5 vote, the council awarded a $7.7 million contract to Florida-based RailCar Corp., which will oversee rust mitigation and other improvements for 16 Bombardier light-rail vehicles.
+On Wednesday, the Metropolitan Council awarded a $7.7 million contract to Florida-based RailcarCo., which will oversee rust mitigation and other improvements for 16 Bombardier light-rail vehicles.
 The company, which submitted its proposal almost a year ago, was the lone bidder.

 "The work and taxpayers' money are being shipped out of state when we could have done it here," said Ryan Timlin, president of Local 1005 of the Amalgamated Transit Union (ATU), which represents mechanics and others at Metro Transit.